-- The RCIA and RCIA for Children will soon become the OCIA and OCIA for Children.
-For now, terminology, celebrations, and all related formation should remain as it has been.
-More information will follow from the Office of Faith Formation on evaluating your RCIA ministry to prepare for the new Order. - A revised Order of Penance was published in early 2023.
-Priests are reminded to be using the new book. for the ritual.
-The major difference is a change in the words of absolution. - Presiders at Mass, the Liturgy of the Hours, and any liturgical celebration that may include a collect should note that in 2021, the phrase "one God, forever and ever" that concluded many collect prayers was revised to omit the word "one."
+- Order of Christian Initiation of Adults (OCIA) is now available.
+The revised order may not be used until December 1, 2024; mandatory use will begin with Ash Wednesday, March 5, 2025.
+This means that elements like the scrutinies, immediate preparation and the celebration of the sacraments will all follow the OCIA this Lent/Easter. - A revised Holy Communion and Worship of the Eucharistic Mystery Outside Mass is now available to be ordered from several publishers.
+This new translation is to be implemented on the First Sunday of Advent, 2024. - Presiders at Mass, the Liturgy of the Hours, and any liturgical celebration that may include a collect should note that in 2021, the phrase "one God, forever and ever" that concluded many collect prayers was revised to omit the word "one."
 Please be attentive to praying simply "God, forever and ever."

-Days of Prayer for 2024
+Days of Prayer for 2025

-Monday, January 1, 2024 - World Day of Prayer for Peace January 18-25, 2024 - Week of Prayer for Christian Unity Tuesday, January 22, 2024 - Day of Prayer for the Legal Protection of Unborn Children Sunday, April 21, 2024 - World Day of Prayer for Vocations Thursday, May 2, 2024 - National Day of Prayer Sunday, September 1, 2024 - World Day of Prayer for the Care of Creation
+Wednesday, January 1, 2025 - World Day of Prayer for Peace

+January 18-25, 2025 - Week of Prayer for Christian Unity

+Wednesday, January 22, 2025 - Day of Prayer for the Legal Protection of Unborn Children

+Thursday, May 1, 2025 - National Day of Prayer

+Sunday, May 11, 2025 - World Day of Prayer for Vocations

+Monday, September 1, 2025 - World Day of Prayer for the Care of Creation

-Special Collections for 2024
+Special Collections for 2025